microsoft/ML-For-Beginners/2-Regression/3-Linear/README.md

 0.6061712937226021
 ```

-A good question to ask of this data will be: 'What price can I expect of a given pumpkin variety?'
+A good question to ask of this data will be: 'What price can I expect of a given pumpkin package?'

 Let's build this regression model
 ## Building A Linear Model